Tobe23/Basics/Project-1/README.md

 ls -R

-lists all the files in the subdirectories
+lists all the files in the subdirectories.

 ![alt text](<Images/Screenshot 2024-04-28 102723.png>)

 ls -a

 shows hidden files in addition to the visible ones.

 ![alt text](<Images/Screenshot 2024-04-28 103149.png>)

 ls -lh
-shows the file sizes in easily readable formats such as KB, MB, GB, and TB
+shows the file sizes in easily readable formats such as KB, MB, GB, and TB.git

 ![alt text](<Images/Screenshot 2024-04-28 105639.png>)